carloskiki/pallas-extras/README.md

 ## VRF

-- Document the VRF crate.
+- Document the VRF crate (with references to the RFC).
-- implement elliptic-curve traits for ed25519-dalek.
+- Implement elliptic-curve traits for ed25519-dalek.
 - Implement Elligator2 for ed25519-dalek.
 - Implement VRF in ed25519-dalek.

 ## MUX

-- use async-io instead of futures in mux
+- [ ] use async-io instead of futures in mux
 - Implement Future when client/server has no agency (instead of receive).
 - Complete ledger implementation
 - Use type alias instead of numeric types for the ledger.